ansible-collections/dellemc.os10/README.md

 - **os10_facts.py** — Collect facts from devices running Dell EMC SmartFabric OS10

 ### Ansible roles
 Roles facilitate provisioning of devices running Dell EMC SmartFabric OS10.
 These roles explain how to use SmartFabric OS10 and include os10_acl, os10_bgp, os10_vxlan, and so on.
-The docs directory includes documentation for each role.
+The documentation for each role is at [OS10 roles documentation](https://github.com/ansible-collections/dellemc.os10/blob/master/docs/roles.rst)

 ### Playbooks
 Sample playbooks are included for provisioning devices running Dell EMC SmartFabric OS10.